Rowan9811/DelonLoader.LM/README.md

   - Hosts all of the Unity dependencies the installer uses
 - [SamboyCoding](https://github.com/SamboyCoding) - Helped me with various things
 - [RinLovesYou](https://github.com/RinLovesYou) - Helped me with Dobby when I attempted to get that working
+- [Someone Somewhere](https://github.com/someonesomewheredev/) - Helped me with various C++ things
+- `Ben 🐾#3621` - Told be about a patching lib that I didn't end up using, but had documentation that helped me fix Dobby

 ## Lemon Testers
 - Ben_S